 - Lazy loading feature improves efficiency and reduces the load time for the application by breaking it into several bundles and loading the app on demand.

-- Helps you cut cost and save time in hiring a platform expert, or educate your staff on new technologies.
+- Ionic App Development helps you cut cost and save time in hiring a platform expert, or educate your staff on new technologies.

 - It can be easily maintained via built-in browser instruments and debugging tools.